 If a woman releases one egg every month while she has her period (approximately 40 years), how many eggs will she release during ovulation in her lifetime?
 If your answer is around 480, congratulations on being able to do basic math.
 While women are born with all the eggs they will ever have, that number is approximately 2 million eggs at birth and about 300,000 at puberty.
 So “running out of eggs” isn’t really the problem.

 Of course, it’s not that simple.
 The body likes to have options, so a couple dozen eggs are actually matured each month, even though only one alpha-egg is released, and others just kind of die.
 A woman is considered to be in menopause when she has 1,000 or fewer eggs.
 So, even up to the time that she doesn’t have periods anymore, a woman can still have eggs.
-However, it’s not like cells get healthier as they age, so the quality of those eggs come into play as she gets older.
+However, it’s not like cells get healthier as they age, so the quality of those eggs come into play as she gets older (which is where things like the egg donation process can come into play).

 When I was in school, I was taught that 35 was the magic age because after that the risk of having a baby with Down Syndrome or other chromosomal abnormalities rises exponentially.
 This is true—but that chance is still only 1 in 350.
 According to a very reassuring article in The Atlantic: